vilaj46/pdf-ui/README.md

 > 1. Component - file
 > 2. Styles - file
-> 3.  utils - directory
+> 3.  utils - directory or file.
+Only extend to directory if file gets  too large.
 > 4.  components - directory

+   Component variables should be:
+   1. Constants
+   2. Misc
+   3. State

 shared